Austin Nursing Home Abuse Attorney

 Also, residents must be given a care plan and have access to nursing, pharmaceutical and social services.

-Though OBRA allows the US Department of Health and Senior Services to bring legal action against a facility for violations of federal standards, you can also bring a private right of acton.
+Though OBRA allows the U.S. Department of Health and Senior Services to bring legal action against a facility for violations of federal standards, you can also bring a private right of action.

 Nursing homes are private institutions that provide shelter, food and care for the sick, aged or weak.
 They are not characterized as hospitals, in which no medical treatment is actually given — however, in some aspects they do appear as such.

-The federal law classifies nursing homes into 4 categories:
+The federal law classifies nursing homes into four categories: